by Brigitta Wohlmuth

 This variety of dolphinfish is found in the waters around Bermuda.
 At many restaurants across the island you’ll see this choice fish on the menu, prepared in a variety of ways.
 Overlooking Achille’s Bay in St. George’s is a popular restaurant called ‘The Beach House at Blackbeard’s hideout’.
 There you can enjoy mahi-mahi as a gourmet entrée, titled ‘Dorando Tropical’, the dish consists of pan fried mahi-mahi filet topped with a tropical salsa of tomato, mango, onion and lemon butter sauce.

 Sandwich preferences vary from culture to culture.
 Battered and fried fish, topped with tartar-sauce, coleslaw and hot-sauce, served on the bread of your choice (try raisin bread!), may sound unappealing to some, but it’s one of those things you really have to try before passing judgment.
-There are a number of spots to taste this national favourite, we recommend Rosa’s on Front Street, winner of the 2015 fish sandwich competition.
+There are a number of spots to taste this national favourite, we recommend Coconut Rock on 13 Reid Street.

 The local ‘rockfish’ is actually black grouper, a choice fish found around Bermuda’s reefs.
 The fish is a member of the sea bass family, and has white meat that is firm and mild in flavor.
 You will find rockfish prepared tons of different ways at restaurants across the island.
 The more traditional Bermudian recipes pan-fry, then top with bananas and toasted almonds.
 Try it at Bonefish Bar & Grill, renowned for their seafood, located across from the ferry Terminal in Dockyard.